elastic/ansible-elasticsearch/README.md

 ## Usage

-Create your Ansible playbook with your own tasks, and include the role elasticsearch.
+Create your Ansible playbook with your own tasks, and include the role Elastic search.
 You will have to have this repository accessible within the context of playbook.

 ```sh
 ansible-galaxy install elastic.elasticsearch,7.9.2